jose-ginkash/ENC4265-Portfolio-Site/manual.md

 ---

 By mastering METARs and TAFs, pilots can make informed decisions that lead to safer, more efficient flights.
 These reports are an indispensable part of flight planning, and staying on top of them ensures that you're always prepared for changing weather conditions.

 ---

+## Glossary of Aviation and Weather Terms
+This glossary defines key terms used throughout the manual to ensure clarity in technical sections.

+---
 ## AI Statement & References